EXPEDITION SKI ROUTE

 The Polar Academy has been very generous in their support of this expedition through lending of equipment.

 Luke and Hazel have used TentMeals on expeditions ever since they discovered them in 2016.
-Delicious, vegan, lightweight, nutritious and with minimal packaging, these meals will be fuelling them in the Arctic again this year.
+Delicious, vegan, lightweight, nutritious and with minimal packaging, these high energy expedition foods are designed for ultimate endurance and recovery and will be fuelling them in the Arctic again this year.

 The Arctic Club